jamesrharwood/equator-guidelines-website/guideline_repos/prisma/items/6_information_sources.md

 ---
 id: information-sources
 title: "6.
 Information sources"
+writing_guide:
+    text: |
+        Which sources and search methods did you use to look for eligible studies?

+        Sources could include bibliographic databases such as MEDLINE CINAHL EMBASE) and search engines could include Ovid or EBSCOhost.
+You could also search study registers, online repositories, or organization or manufacturer websites such as the Health Research Authority or drug company or device manufacturer websites

+        Did you impose date restrictions on your searches?

+        What was the latest date you searched in each information source?
 ---

 Specify all databases, registers, websites, organisations, reference lists, and other sources searched or consulted to identify studies.
 Specify the date when each source was last searched or consulted